-Students will schedule their competencies with the classroom scheduler and/or faculty.
-Attendance and participation is required or changed in a timely manner.
-Student must bring competency form with theory questions highlighted and answered on a separate paper in order for evaluation of competency to begin.
-Students will remain in competency check off groups as designated at time of goal setting for each course.
-Skills must be passed by the second attempt and must be accomplished prior to the end of the module in which the skill is presented.
-The final exam for the course cannot be completed if all competencies are not successfully demonstrated.
-Students may not move on to the next course unless all competencies have satisfactorily been completed.
+- A basic outline of safety standards and practices is covered along with continuous implementation of safety principle. - Competencies must be scheduled in advance during the designated time set by class room scheduler and/or instructor. - Student must bring competency form with theory questions highlighted and answered on a separate paper in order for evaluation of competency to begin. - Students are expected to practice the competencies with fellow classmates prior to final competency check-off with instructor.

+- Failure to know answers to theory questions at time of competency will result in a lower grade on the reviewed competency. - Skills must be passed by the second attempt and must be accomplished prior to the end of the module in which the skill is presented. - The final exam for the course cannot be completed if all competencies are not successfully demonstrated. - Students may not move on to the next course unless all competencies have satisfactorily been completed.

 Students shall not perform any skill outside the medical assisting scope of practice.
-Blood drawing or injections shall not be performed without a faculty present.
+Blood drawing or injections shall not be performed without an instructor present.
 Failure to comply with this rule may result in disciplinary action, up to, and including, probation or dismissal from the medical assisting program.